johanneswk/AssignmentEncryptionPython/README.md

 This script was made so that a file can be sent securely.
 It does this by:

-- Creating a hash of the specified file
+- Creating a hash of the specified file;

-- Signing the hash
+- Signing the hash;

-- Encrypting the file using AES
+- Encrypting the file using AES;

-- Encrypting the session-key with a (foreign) public key
+- Encrypting the session-key with a (foreign) public key.

 **Parameters:**
 This script needs 4 arguments supplied from the terminal to function.
-1. `-k` (path to folder with RSA keys)
+1. `-k` path to folder with RSA keys
-2. `-f` (location of file to be encrypted)
+2. `-f` location of file to be encrypted
-3. `-fpk` (public key of the receiver)
+3. `-fpk` public key of the receiver
-4. `-o` (path where files will be stored)
+4. `-o` path where files will be stored